Uzbekistan in Central Asia is home to an enchanting land of Silk Road history, massive portions of food, and a heart-warming culture of hospitality.

 And that wrapped up our trip to Uzbekistan.

-Again, this is hardly an exhaustive post, but in this simple Uzbekistan travel guide I’ve highlighted a few of the experiences, people, and food that stood out to me – the memories and flavors I’ll never forget, and the hospitality I have so much to learn from.
+Again, this is hardly an exhaustive post, but in this simple Uzbekistan travel guide I’ve highlighted a few of the experiences, people, and food that stood out to me – the memories and flavors I’ll never forget, and the hospitality from which I have simply so much to learn.

 Thank you to the Tourism Ministry of Uzbekistan for inviting and funding my trip to Uzbekistan, and specifically Bekruz for initiating everything and organizing my entire trip.